-The Company's financial instruments are accounted for as follows.
+The Company's financial instruments are accounted for as follows:

+IFRS 9

-Financial Instrument IFRS 9 Classification
+Financial Instrument Classification

 Cash FVTPL

-Cusii

 Accounts payable and accrued liabilities Amortized Cost

-Consideration payable Amortized Cost

 Promissory note payable Amortized Cost

-Loan payable Amortized Cost

 Convertible debenture Amortized Cost

 Financial assets

 The Company classifies its financial assets into the following categories, depending on the purpose for which the asset was acquired.
 Management determines the classification of its financial assets at initial recognition.